 The Scaredies are John Fleming and Rusty Berther – exceptional musicians, singers, composers and comedians.
 Their clever and witty parodies and versatile style make them one of Australia’s most sought after acts.

-Formed in Melbourne in 1990 the SWLG's burst on to the live comedy scene in a frenzy of harmony, hilarity and broken guitar strings.
-John and Rusty spent two years in Australia’s' top a Capella group "The Phones”, then decided to turn their song writing and vocal talents to inane songs.
+Formed in Melbourne in 1990 the SWLG's burst onto the live comedy scene in a frenzy of harmony, hilarity and broken guitar strings.
+John and Rusty spent two years in Australia's top Capella group "The Phones”, then decided to turn their songwriting and vocal talents into inane songs.

 They took Melbourne by storm, immediately performing seasons at the prestigious Last Laugh Cabaret, Le Joke and opening the Comedy Club in Lygon St, Carlton.
 They opened up shows for international stars Phyllis Diller, The Amazing Jonathon, Dudley Moore, Alexei Sayle and Don McLean.

 Since 1991 the Guys have been touring in North America, where they have done more than 22 trips including University and college campuses, folk and comedy festivals and Comedy Club tours of the US and Canada.